Equity in Action Leadership Academy

 Dare to be BOLD: From Equity Aspirations to Equity in Operation

-Addressing Diversity and Equity issues is one of the most pressing challenges facing schools today.
+Addressing Diversity, Equity and Inclusion issues is one of the most pressing challenges facing schools today.
 What are your next steps?
-Collaborative and sustained professional learning can provide leaders, equity councils, and leadership teams with the knowledge, skills, and resources needed to systemically respond to issues of equity through the exploration of a problem of practice unique to their site.
+A collaborative and sustained professional learning experience can provide leaders, equity councils, and leadership teams with the knowledge, skills, and resources needed to systemically respond to issues of equity through the exploration of a problem of practice unique to their site.
 In this four-session academy, participants will:

-- Support leaders to identify a reasonable Problem of Practice (PoP) and receive critical feedback on possible solutions to create an avenue for developing a theory of change and an action plan to resolve issues; and
+• Identify a reasonable Problem of Practice (PoP) and receive critical feedback on possible solutions and an action plan to resolve issues; and

 Session 1: Journey into the Equity Imperative

 Are you ready to embark on a journey to dive deeper into the equity imperative?
 Session One of the Equity in Action Leadership Academy will create the groundwork to explore your equity journey.
 Only by exploring self-reflection, engaging in collaborative conversations, and uncovering structural and systemic assumptions, can you advance and change equity in your school.
-Participants will work to understand how advancing equity can create a healthier, more positive and engaging learning environment for all learners.
-Throughout the session you will begin to create a toolbox of strategies for equity work that will support you or your team in solving a problem of practice you are facing in your district.
+Participants will work collaboratively across teams to understand how advancing equity can create a healthier, more positive and engaging learning environment for all learners.
+Throughout the session, participants will begin to create a toolbox of strategies for equity work that will support you or your team in solving a problem of practice you are facing in your district.

 (PSEL Standards 3, 5, 6, and 10)